-Third, the Team must measure velocity and it must aggressively be trying to improve it.
+Third, the team must measure velocity and it must aggressively try to improve it.
 Doubling velocity in the first 6 months should be a goal.
-In Scrum, the larger goal is to get the Team to be 5x – 10x more productive than the average Team.
-(Good data tell us that the average is about 2 Function Points per man-month.)
-Scrum does not guarantee that every team will get to 5x-10x.
-But none will if they don’t go for it.
+And not an empty ‘goal’, but an attainable goal.
+In Scrum, the larger goal is to get the team to be 5 to 10 times more productive than the average team.
+(Good data tells us that the average for a waterfall team is about two Function Points per man-month.)
+Scrum does not guarantee that every team will get to 5 to 10 times more productive, but none will if they don’t go for it.

 What are the push-backs that I hear?

 Several.
-This post is getting long enough that I won’t state them all hear.
+This post is getting long enough that I won’t state them all here.

-But the cartoon represents one of the major ones, I think.
-People are concerned that we are putting human lives in the hands of some stupid bean counter (as we say in the South “bless his little heart”).
+The cartoon represents one of the major ones, I think.
+People are concerned that we are putting human lives in the hands of some stupid bean counter (as we say in the South, “Bless his little heart”).
 Certainly not a happy thought.

 So, a few assertions about metrics (not time here to discuss them):

-* the Team does the metrics themselves, honestly because they want to use the numbers
+- the team does the metrics themselves because they want to use the numbers

-* when the Team evaluates velocity, they use human judgment (Ex: “the velocity dip last Sprint was mainly due to Vikas being out sick 4 days; he’s fine now”)
+- when the team evaluates velocity, they use human judgment (ex: “The velocity dip last Sprint was mainly due to Vikas being out sick four days; he’s fine now.”)

-* velocity is not supposed to be a tool for Dilbert managers to beat up the Team with
+- velocity is not supposed to be a tool for Dilbert managers to beat up the team

-* while every metric will eventually be gamed (eg, due to Dilbert managers), these issues are part of the larger imperative of honesty and transparency in Scrum.
-Occasional gaming is not a reason to never do any metrics
+- while every metric might be gamed (e.g., due to Dilbert managers), these issues are part of the larger imperative of honesty and transparency in Scrum; occasional gaming is not a reason to never do any metrics

 - velocity is not the only important metric